 Our chicken coop is over 20 years old.
 My dad built it for me when I was 13 after I lost my first flock of chickens to a predator attack.
 After I married my husband Zach, we moved out of my parent’s house and took the coop with us.
-It was quite an endeavor disassembling it piece by piece.
-Labeling each piece and reassembling it at our new home.
+It was quite an endeavor to disassemble it piece by piece, and then label each piece and reassemble it at our new home.

 Once it landed, we added a wing on the left side and gave it a new coat of paint to match our red goat barn.
-(To read more read my post Moving the Coop, 40 Chickens, 40 Miles West.)
+(To read more: Moving the Coop, 40 Chickens, 40 Miles West.)

 The thing I like most about this set up is that it utilizes one building but holds several separate living areas.
 That way I can separate breeds for breeding, or young chickens after they leave the brooder but before they join the main flock.